carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## **Communication**

-I will be using Discord primarily, but also email and MyCourses, to communicate reminders, updates to assignments, and so on.
-Please check Discord and your email regularly to make sure you have the most up to date information.
-You are welcome to communicate anything to me regarding the course via email or Discord .
-I will almost always respond to emails within 24 hours, and to Discord messages usually within an hour or two.
+I will be using email and myCourses announcements to communicate reminders, updates to assignments, etc. Please check these regularly to make sure you have the most up to date information.
+You are welcome to communicate anything to me regarding the course via email.
+I will almost always respond to emails within 24 hours.
+We will also use myCourses dicussions for questions, link-sharing and general class discussion.
+I am also availabe via Twitter.

-**If you need to discuss grades or personal matters, I ask that you do it through my RIT email address**.
-Legally, since Discord is not FERPA compliant, I cannot discuss those sorts of things there.
+**If you need to discuss grades or personal matters, I ask that you do it via my RIT email address.**

 ## **Notices of Accommodation**